Welcome to our Central Fire

 Michi has a MSc in Marine Ecology and Conservation, and has worked in education, marine interpretation, research and wildlife policy.
 Her primary passion for the past decade has been connecting people to nature, and people to people, by putting together marine mammal skeleton displays for museums and universities and running educational workshops in skeleton articulation.
 For more information about this work, see www.cetacea.ca.

 Bailey Dalton took her first survival course with Wisdom of the Earth eight years ago, which sparked her passion for earth-based mentoring.
 Since then, she has deepened her nature connection through training with various programs, including the Art of Mentoring and the Mentor-in-Training program at Twin Eagles Wilderness School in Idaho, a Vision Fast program with the School of Lost Borders in New Mexico, and through personal journeys connecting with nature and culture in South America, Asia, the Grand Canyon and along the west coast of North America.
-She is currently attending the Anake adult immersion program at the Wilderness Awareness School in Washington.
+Bailey is a graduate of the Anake adult immersion program at the Wilderness Awareness School in Washington, with additional certificates in naturalist studies and tracking.
+She will continue her education as an Anake apprentice.

-Bailey has a natural gift for compassion and people connection and is a popular mentor for our summer youth camps.
+Bailey has a natural gift for compassion and people connection and is a popular mentor for our summer youth camps and at the Art of Mentoring.
 She has studied under Master basket maker Lionel Demandre, has supported the older WOLF Kids in making large pack baskets, and leads our basket workshops.
 Among other skills and passions, Bailey is a certified kayak guide, a talented cook, an experienced handy-person and house builder, and loves to watch birds, play guitar and sing.

-Vanya Laporte is a treasured member of our communitybrought mindfulness practices, song and dance to her work with WOLF Kids for two years, helping to engage the children and families with the natural world around them.
+Vanya Laporte is a treasured member of our community who brought mindfulness practices, song and dance to her work with WOLF Kids for two years, helping to engage the children and families with the natural world around them.
 She is very interested in how holistic practices can be integrated into daily life, helping people regain knowledge and live into their gifts.

 Vanya has traveled for 7+ years in rural areas throughout the world, visiting cultures and working with outdoor educators; enriching her insights into how to gather and apply healing techniques for the modern day person.
 She has trained with the P.I.N.E.
 Project in Ontario and run nature connection and environmental programs for children.